mariobris/blog/content/articles/crossplane/crossplane-part-2.md

 kubectl get bucket
 ```

+I can see that the bucket is `SYNCED` and `READY`.
+If it's not then follow troubleshooting section.

 **Note:** This example uses the `provider-aws-s3` family provider, which provides specialized S3 functionality.

 ### Creating Multiple Resources